coddingtonbear/maxwell/readme.md

 ## Errata

+Checked items indicate errata that have been corrected in the schematic.

 ### Maxwell

-*Note* None of these have been corrected in the schematics.

-* Neglected to add P-Channel MOSFET-based polarity protection to the board.
-Added now via a small board; see `maxwell-polarity`.
-Note that even *that* board is incorrect in that the input and output sides are swapped, and the button does not properly turn the MOSFET off.
-* Battery and Sense resistors used GNDPWR as their ground reference, but GNDPWR is intentionally turned off to save power sometimes.
-In the case of a voltage divider, that means that the microcontroller would see the full voltage of the battery (exceeding maximum ratings).
-* I used the wrong footprint for the LT1529, so I've had to bend the pins in unreasonable ways to fit.

-### Maxwell-polarity

-* Note that even *this* board is incorrect in that the input and output sides are swapped, and the button does not properly turn the MOSFET off.
+* [ ] Capacitor C15 is unnecessary; the buck regulator breakout board that is attached already has a more-than-adequate capacitor.
+I discovered this only when attempting to identify C15 had failed, and when discovering that its voltage rating was far too low and that I didn't have capacitors having a similar-enough footprint and a high-enough voltage cieling to work, then did some investigation to see if there was sufficient capacitance on that net: there was.
+* [ ] I really should've added a mosfet for disabling the HC-05 module.
+While in sleep mode, the bluetooth module will consume ~20mA of power, which while not _huge_, is more than enough to drain the whole battery over the course of a couple days.
+* [ ] The bluetooth module will have a thin metal shield overhead for the duration of its life, and is not likely to get a GPS lock ever.
+I hadn't considered this when designing this, but given the placement of this unit on my bike, the bluetooth module will never be useful, so I've removed it from the live board.

 ### Maxwell-remote

-* Missing 2.2k pull-up resistors for both SCL and SDA on the I2C bus.
+* [ ] Missing 2.2k pull-up resistors for both SCL and SDA on the I2C bus.
 These have been bodged on for my current instance of this board, but were this re-built, I'd add them...probably to the back of the board.